thisisanita/dogbreedcollective/README.md

 ## Getting started

 - To access Dog Breed Collective, click [here](https://dogbreedcollective.vercel.app/).
-- On the Homepage, select a dog breed on the drop down menu.
+- On the Homepage, select a breed on the drop down menu to find out more about that dog breed.
 - On the Breed Detail Page, feel free to post anything question you have about the dog breed.
 - If you want to share your experience on a dog breed, reply to any of the topics on the page.